 Daegu, a city just one hour and 40 minutes from Seoul by KTX, is the living embodiment of Korea’s culture and traditional charm.
-The city has a multitude of nicknames, thanks to the many things to see and try, as well as the region’s specialties.
-During the summer season, Daegu is regularly hotter than other regions, earning the city the name “Daefrica,” a portmanteau of Daegu and Africa.
-The city is also the center of the nation’s textile industry, and home to relics of Korea’s modern history.
-Visitors to Daegu can enjoy a vacation satisfying to all five senses, through the local foods, cultural experiences, and beautiful surrounding scenery!
+The city is popular for being the center of the nation’s textile industry, and home to relics of Korea’s modern history.
+Visitors to Daegu can enjoy a vacation satisfying to all five senses through local foods, cultural experiences, and beautiful sceneries!
 Let’s set out on a two-day trip to discover the real Daegu.

 111:00 AMPalgongsan Cable Car

 21:30 PMDonghwasa Temple

 58:00 PMSeomun Market (Night market)

 The first stop is Palgongsan Cable Car, an attraction loved by all.
 Located in the Donghwa Facilities Complex, the cable car runs round-trip to the mountain peak at 820 meters above sea level, offering views of the artistically beautiful nature.
 Take in the greenery of the mountain, while enjoying a thrill not unlike looking down from the top of a tall rollercoaster.
 When arriving at the peak of the mountain, you can see the entire city and surroundings spread out all around you.
 Photo zones for taking great souvenir snapshots are placed throughout the landing area, as well as trails heading in various directions for visitors who would like to take a short walk.
 Take fresh photos with the pure nature as a background, or enjoy a ‘forest bathing’ experience as you breathe in the clean air of the forest.